 Cycling Noto, Japan: Part 1

-The Noto Peninsula (能登半島, Noto Hantō) juts out into the Sea of Japan from the northern half of Ishikawa Prefecture and is more secluded in comparison to the other parts of the country, retaining much its rustic old world charm.
-The peninsula is particularly known for its remarkable coastal scenery, parts of which are dotted with small fishing and farming towns.
-National parks adorn the rest of the landscape, giving the peninsula much of its raw beauty.
+The Noto Peninsula (能登半島, Noto Hantō) juts out into the Sea of Japan from the northern half of Ishikawa Prefecture and is more secluded than other parts of the country, retaining much its rustic old world charm.
+The peninsula is particularly known for its remarkable coastal scenery with small fishing and farming towns, as well as the raw beauty of national parks.

-For Maya, Nadiah and myself, this was our very first cycling trip together and the experience of it all definitely makes us want to plan for more!
-Looking back, I can no longer imagine myself traveling without a bike – it just adds such a wonderful dimension that you would otherwise miss if traveling in a bigger vehicle.
+For Maya, Nadiah and myself, this was our very first cycling trip together and the experience definitely left us pining for more!
+Looking back, I can no longer imagine myself traveling without a bike – it just adds such a wonderful dimension that you would otherwise miss out on if traveling in a bigger vehicle.

-What better way to begin than in a completely different country, culture and landscape!
-And to top it all off, neither Nadiah or I had any touring experience, so it was all very much brand new for the both of us.
-Maya had some touring experience, but in a fully supported group of road cyclists.
-Noto was our first self-supported tour, and I'm happy to say that we absolutely loved it.
+What better way to begin touring than in a completely different country, culture and landscape!
+And to top it all off, neither Nadiah or I had any touring experience, while Maya had only toured in a fully supported group of road cyclists.
+Noto was our first self-planned and self-supported tour, and we absolutely loved it.

-Although the Noto peninsula is in a more secluded part of Japan, we never felt that we were in any real danger of getting lost or not being able to find food and shelter.
-In fact, cycling in Japan is the best place to start touring because help isn't too far away in case of an emergency.
-That and mobile phone connectivity is superb.
+Although the Noto peninsula is in a more isolated part of Japan, we never felt that we were in any real danger of getting lost or not being able to find food and shelter.
+In fact, we fully believe Japan is the best place to start cycle touring because help is never too far away in the event of an emergency.
+Mobile phone connectivity is also superb even in rural locations.

 The Noto Peninsula was the perfect place to begin our cycling adventure because of its beautiful natural landscape, moderately challenging terrain, and quaint seaside towns with wonderful hospitality.
 We recommend starting from Kanazawa and going clockwise from there.